wikimedia/vue-component-library/packages/vitepress/docs/adrs/01-adr-design-tokens.md

 ## Context

-Design tokens are values that represent the style of the design systems and its UI elements.
+Design tokens are values that represent the style of the design system and its UI elements.
 They are organized in a way that makes it easy to maintain a scalable and consistent visual system for UI development.
 Most of the current and legacy design decisions are kept in [wikimedia-ui-base.css](https://gerrit.wikimedia.org/r/plugins/gitiles/wikimedia-ui-base/+/fa1e8c2/wikimedia-ui-base.css), in a technology-specific format.
 They are also available in `.less`.

 For Codex:
-- we also want to keep providing the design styles separately from the UI elements
+- We also want to keep providing the design styles separately from the UI elements
-- we want the tokens to be the source of truth for all vue components
+- We want the tokens to be the source of truth for all Vue components
-- we want to provide the tokens in different output formats
+- We want to provide the tokens in different output formats

 ## Considered Actions